JunhoKimLee/Ithaca-Carbon-Neutral/Automater_Project/src/config_maker_osx/README.md

 ```
 ROOT
-  config_maker.exe
-  default_cons.txt
-  default_win.txt
-  python37.dll
-  lib/
-    ...
+  config_maker
   configs/
     [Empty]
   user_inputs/
     base_case.cfg
+  ...
 ```

-_Don't worry if there are other files in your directory.
+_Don't worry about the other files in the directory.
+They are important but you do not need to touch them at all.
 It should not affect the performance of the program.
 However, `configs` should be empty._

 ## How to run Config Maker